 Eilean Donan undoubtedly now represents the essence of a Scottish castle and its fame as a romantic castle image and tourism promotion over decades has confirmed and underpinned this image.
 Over recent years the Trust has implemented a programme of substantial improvements and developments, which it is hoped enable visitors to gain a richer experience in a beautiful setting of outstanding importance to the local area and the national heritage.

-The 1996 Season witnessed the opening of six furnished bedrooms on the third floor of the Castle, which were renovated and decorated.
-In 1997 public access and road safety were improved by the redesigning of the A87 trunk road to incorporate a three lane access junction at the entrance to the Castle.
-The existing car park at the Castle was redesigned and extended at the same time as the Visitor Centre, housing a shop and coffee shop, was erected.
-This was completed in April 1998.
+The 1996 season witnessed the opening of six furnished bedrooms on the third floor of the castle, which were renovated and decorated.
+In 1997 public access and road safety were improved by the redesigning of the A87 trunk road to incorporate a three lane access junction at the entrance to the castle.
+The existing car park was redesigned and extended at the same time as the Visitor Centre which now houses a gift shop and coffee shop.
+These improvements were completed in April 1998.

-Also opened in early 1998 were the Introductory Exhibition and the Recreated 1930's kitchen, both interpretative and presentation displays of outstanding quality.
+Also opened in early 1998 were the Introductory Exhibition and the Recreated 1930’s kitchen, interpretative presentations of outstanding quality.

-Simultaneously repairs and improvements to the Castle buildings have been undertaken and these are ongoing, with the current work involving renewing the roof and repointing the walls of the South West wing.
+Simultaneously repairs and improvements to the castle buildings have been undertaken and these are ongoing, with the current work involving renewal of the roof and repointing of the walls of the South West wing.
 April 2000 marked the opening of the boarded walkway around the area to the bastion and well.

-It is intended that improvements to the fabric of the Castle will continue, aimed at preserving and enhancing the building in a sound and historically accurate form.
-In time further areas of the Castle will be restored and hopefully opened to the public, thereby extending the appeal to visitors and enabling those visitors that come to see the world-famous 'shortbread-tin' image to also gain a better appreciation of the heritage of this unique cultural resource.
+The main objective is to continue to preserve and enhance the building in a sound and historically accurate form.
+In time, further areas of the castle will be restored and opened to the public in order to extend the castle’s appeal and offer a better appreciation of the heritage of this unique cultural resource.